hedyhli/vento-plugin-trim-self/README.md

 other tags that do not get replaced with content (such as `echo`), appear as though they were not there.

+For such tags that are on a **line of its own**, ie:
+- Has optional leading indents preceded directly by a newline, AND
+- Either EOF or a newline after it.

-Only these kind of whitespace are removed:
+Then, only these kind of whitespace are removed:
-- Spaces and tabs, preceded by a single newline -- in other words, indents.
-This is replaced by a single newline -- in other words, indents removed.
+- Spaces and tabs, preceded by a single newline on its left -- ie, indent -- replaced by a newline, in other words, dedented.
-- One trailing newline on this kind of tags, this single `\n` OR `\r\n` is removed.
+- One trailing newline on this kind of tags, this single `\n` OR `\r\n` is removed;

 **No other kind of whitespace around such tags are removed**, unlike autoTrim.